-The conference will begin at 8:00am on Monday, October 19, 2015, and conclude in the afternoon of Wednesday, October 21, 2015.
-All sessions will be held at the Ivey Spencer Leadership Center in London, On, Canada.
+The conference began at 8:00am on Monday, October 19, 2015, and concluded in the afternoon of Wednesday, October 21, 2015.
+All sessions held at the Ivey Spencer Leadership Center in London, On, Canada.

-- A time slot of 15 min is assigned to each presentation including Q&A
+- A time slot of 15 min assigned to each presentation including Q&A

 Reception – October 19, 2015

-Registered conference participants are invited to a reception to be held on Monday, October 19, 2015 from 7:00pm to 9:00pm at Ivey Spencer Leadership Center.
+Registered conference participants are invited to a reception held on Monday, October 19, 2015 from 7:00pm to 9:00pm at Ivey Spencer Leadership Center.

 WindEEE Research Institute Tour – October 20, 2015

-A tour of WindEEE (Wind Engineering, Energy and Environment) Research Institute is planned for registered conference participants.
-This will be an opportunity to visit the state of the art wind facility at the University of Western Ontario.
+A tour of WindEEE (Wind Engineering, Energy and Environment) Research Institute was given for registered conference participants.
+This was an opportunity to visit the state of the art wind facility at the University of Western Ontario.

 Date: October 20, 2015